 Onto the Frame

-I then got to working on the frame, which was made out of leftover lath wood.
+I then got to work on the frame, which was made out of leftover lath wood.
 This wood is thin and lightweight, which is why I’m such a fan.

 With the lath wood cut to size, I painted them with carbon chalk paint, the same color used on our two-toned kitchen cabinets.